seymayldz/bioinformatics-data-skills/README.md

 ## A1.1.
 First of all, I called two libraries. *numpy and seaborn*.
-The codes I used for this:
+The codes I used for that:
 ```
 import numpy as np
 import seaborn as sns
 ```
 I created a numpy array of random integers.
 I set a size for it (100X100 matris).
 This index of integers ranges from [0, 100].
-The code I use for this is:
+The code I used for that:
 ```
 array= np.random.randint(0,101, size=(100,100))
 ```